-Drugs ease depression in Parkinson's patients without worsening other symptomsApril 11th, 2012 in Parkinson's & Movement disorders /
+Drugs ease depression in Parkinson's patients without worsening other symptomsApril 11, 2012 in Medicine & Health / Parkinson's & Movement disorders

 Today's anti-depressant medications can ease depression in Parkinson's patients without worsening other symptoms of the disease, according to a study published online in Neurology, the medical journal of the American Academy of Neurology.